Nick Chiles

-Nick Chiles (born August 7, 1965) is an American Pulitzer Prize-winning journalist and author of 20 books.
+Nick Chiles (born August 7, 1965) is an American Pulitzer Prize-winning journalist and author of 23 books.
 He writes primarily about African-American life and culture.

 Early life

-Chiles grew up in Jersey City, New Jersey.
+Chiles grew up in Jersey City, New Jersey, with his sisters Angelou Ezeilo (née Chiles) and Adrienne Wilhoite (née Chiles).
 His father is the late pianist Walter Chiles, who was the leader of the jazz trio Chiles & Pettiford in the 1960s and of the funk band LTG Exchange in the 1970s.
 Atlantic Records released the 1965 Chiles & Pettiford recording Live at Jilly's.
 Walter Chiles wrote most of the LTG Exchange's songs, including their biggest hit, "Waterbed".

 Chiles attended St. Peter's Prep in Jersey City and received a B.A. in psychology from Yale University and a Master of Fine Arts (MFA) degree from University of Georgia.

 Career

 Chiles worked as a reporter for The Dallas Morning News and New York Newsday, where he contributed to a 1992 Pulitzer Prize-winning story about a fatal subway crash.
 He later worked as an education reporter for the Star-Ledger.
 Chiles has also worked as a ghostwriter.

 Chiles has worked as a literary agent with the Manhattan-based agency Aevitas Creative Management.
 He was a recipient of the Spencer Education Journalism Fellowship at Columbia University.
 Chiles was a member of the board overseeing the Atlanta Neighborhood Charter Schools; he is now a member of the board of the Spencer Education Journalism Fellowship.
 He is on the advisory board of the Hechinger Report, an independent newsroom covering inequity and innovation in education.
 He has served as a professor at Columbia Journalism School and at Princeton University as a recipient of the Ferris Fellowship.
 Chiles currently is a writer in residence and professor of journalism at the University of Georgia Grady College of Journalism and Mass Communication.
-He is also a communications consultant for the William Julius Wilson Institute at the Harlem Children's Zone.
+He was formerly a communications consultant for the William Julius Wilson Institute at the Harlem Children's Zone.